 Rheumatoid nodules are firm lumps that develop under the skin.
-They are fairly unique to rheumatoid arthritis (RA) and usually occur near the affected joints.
+They are common in rheumatoid arthritis (RA) and usually occur near the affected joints.

 About one-quarter of people with RA develop rheumatoid nodules.
 They are not contagious or dangerous, and they do not change color or bleed.
 Although pain is possible in some cases, the lumps are usually not tender.

 People who have advanced RA or find it difficult to control the disease may have an increased risk of developing rheumatoid nodules.
 Some nodules may disappear over time, but others will grow larger.
 In terms of size, they can be as small as a pea or as large as a lemon.
 It is impossible to predict how individual rheumatoid nodules will change.

 Keep reading to learn about where rheumatoid nodules form, what they look like, and how to manage them.

 Rheumatoid nodules usually develop over joints that are subject to repeated trauma or pressure.
 Most commonly, they affect the:

 - feet, especially the backs of the heels